AustinLimanek/bitmap-transformer/README.md

 # Bitmap Transformer

 A Java application that transforms a provided bitmap image, `name.bmp`, into several variants.
-It can be run from the command line by providing the name of to be transformed (which must be located in the `resources` folder), the name of new bitmap file (name.bmp), plus two additional arguments depending on the transform.
+It can be run from the command line by providing the name of the file to be transformed (which must be located in the `resources` folder), the name of new bitmap file (name.bmp), plus two additional arguments depending on the transform.
 There are four available `transform` variants: `grayscale`, `invert`, `random`, and `flip`.
 The `flip` variant has two `types`: `horizontal` and `vertical`.
 The type for the other three variants is `none`.

 To run the application, clone the repo and (with Gradle) run `./gradlew run --args "<inputname>.bmp <outputname>.bmp <variant> <type>"`.
 The `Bitmap Transformer` comes preloaded with `baldy-8bit.bmp` and several examples of already completed transforms.